 Surprisingly they fit really nicely for a silicone tip with competitive levels of seal and isolation and excellent levels of comfort.
 They will change the sound signature as do most silicone versus foam tip comparisons normally do but in terms of comfort and seal they are excellent.

-For those who like foams (count me as one of them) and tip roll every day then Flare have included what they call ‘Universal EARFOAMs’ in small, medium and large size.
+For those who like foams (count me as one of them) and tip roll every day then Flare has included what they call ‘Universal EARFOAMs’ in small, medium and large size.

 They have a slightly longer stem than the other two and do not have the acoustic lens tech inside but they are a touch deeper and more suited to out and about use where a tight and secure fit are important.
 Again, they will change the sound a little from the silicone and audiophile versions and I tend to find them not quite as revealing but the comfort and seal are excellent.